Evolutions on Mr. Phiri’s Water-Harvesting Plantation, 1995–2016

 Eat your rainwater.

-Due to all the water-harvesting earthworks and plantings on the farm, the well (borehole) overflows in the wet season (figure 12).
-The surrounding trees use that water, accessed via their roots, with excess directed via plastic pipe to different contour and diversion swales to further spread and cycle/recycle the water across the farm (figures 12–16).
+Due to all the water-harvesting earthworks and plantings on the farm, the well (borehole) overflows in the wet season (see image below).
+The surrounding trees use that water, accessed via their roots, with excess directed via plastic pipe to different contour and diversion swales to further spread and cycle/recycle the water across the farm (see images below).

-^Figure 13.
-Qaphelani Phiri explains how excess water overflowing from the top of the hand-dug well is directed via plastic pipe to different swales below, 2016 wet season
+In the video clip at this link, Qaphelani Phiri explains how excess water overflowing from the top of the hand-dug well is directed via plastic pipe to different swales below, 2016 wet season.

 There are a number of hand-dug wells on the Phiri farm into and from which water is both deposited and withdrawn.
-In the wet season, excess water from Mr. Phiri’s contour swales is directed into the wells below via plastic pipe, as well as in the form of moisture migrating more slowly within the soil itself (figures 17A and B).
+In the wet season, excess water from Mr. Phiri’s contour swales is directed into the wells below via plastic pipe, as well as in the form of moisture migrating more slowly within the soil itself (see images below).

 Mr. Phiri plants, infiltrates, and invests much more rainfall into his soils than he extracts or withdraws from his hand-dug wells.
+He gives back more than he takes.
 As a result, the water level in his wells keeps rising.
 He is continually increasing the amount of water he has stored in the savings account of his soils and on-site groundwater table.
 Thus he does not run out of water.